About the course

 In addition to the two core courses you will choose two option courses and complete a research dissertation of 12,000 words on a research topic of your choosing, subject to approval by the Graduate Studies Committee.

-Assessment for Research Methods comprises three parts, each weighted equally - a practical exercise in the collection and analysis of qualitative data; a take-home test in quantitative analysis; and a research proposal.
+Assessment for Research Methods comprises two parts, each weighted equally: a practical exercise in the collection and analysis of qualitative data, and a take-home test in quantitative analysis.

 The Study of Contemporary China core course is assessed by one unseen three-hour exam, as are most of the option courses.